robinjmurphy/kubernetes-example/README.md

 One of the key features of Kubernetes is its ability to perform [rolling updates](https://kubernetes.io/docs/user-guide/rolling-updates/).
 This means a new version of a service can be deployed into production without downtime.

-In the last example we deployed a new version of service by updating its image.
+In the last example we deployed a new version of a service by updating its image.
 However, when the service is only running on a single pod there will be some downtime while the image is updated and the container is replaced.

 We can see this for ourselves by deploying a new version of `service-b` whilst it's busy serving requests.